bptlab/processeditor/docs/PCM.md

 2. Choose *Add Fragments*
 3. Select all the models you want to remove from the right list
 4. Click on *Remove* than click *Ok*

+### Select a Data Model

+You can select Domain Models published on a server as a data model for a scenario.

+1. Right click on the canvas
+2. Choose *Properties*
+3. Insert the url to the Domain Model in the property *DomainModelURI*

+### Select a Data Class for a Data Object

+Each data object can be associated to a data class inside a domain model.
+If the model should be executable you have to assert, that the classes are part of the domain model assigned to the scenario.

+1. Right click on a *Data Object Node*
+2. Choose *Properties*
+3. Click on the button next to *Data Class*
+4. Click on *Fetch*
+5. Select a Domain Model
+6. Select the Class to be refered
+7. Click on Ok

 ### Set a Termination Condition